 - popular articles published in magazines and newspapers

-- Know how to access & navigate the UVic Libraries and online resources from off campus:
+- Be able to access & navigate the UVic Libraries resources from off campus:

 - Your NETLINK ID & PSWD which should work in most cases